jlfaucher/executor/incubator/ooRexxShell/readme.txt

 Interactive mode
 ================
-Launch ooRexxShell without argument : You enter in the Read-Eval-Print Loop (REPL).
+Launch ooRexxShell without argument: You enter in the Read-Eval-Print Loop (REPL).

-Example (Windows) :
+Example (Windows):
+ooRexx[CMD]> 'dir oorexx | find ".dll"'             -- here you need to surround by quotes ooRexx[CMD]> cmd dir oorexx | find ".dll"           -- unless you temporarily select cmd ooRexx[CMD]> say 1+2                                -- 3
-CMD> dir | find ".dll"                              raw command, no need of surrounding quotes CMD[ooRexx]> cd c:\program files
+ooRexx[CMD]> cmd                                    -- switch to the cmd interpreter CMD[ooRexx]> dir | find ".dll"                      -- raw command, no need of surrounding quotes CMD[ooRexx]> cd c:\program files
-CMD[ooRexx]>> say 1+2                               error, the ooRexx interpreter is not active here CMD[ooRexx]>> oorexx say 1+2                        you can temporarily select an interpreter CMD[ooRexx]>> oorexx                                switch to the ooRexx interpreter ooRexx[CMD] 'dir oorexx | find ".dll"'              here you need to surround by quotes ooRexx[CMD] cmd dir oorexx | find ".dll"            unless you temporarily select cmd ooRexx[CMD] say 1+2                                 3 ooRexx[CMD] address myHandler                       selection of the "myHandler" subcommand handler (hypothetic, just an example) ooRexx[MYHANDLER] 'myCommand myArg'                 an hypothetic command, must be surrounded by quotes because we are in ooRexx mode. ooRexx[MYHANDLER] myhandler                         switch to the MYHANDLER interpreter MYHANDLER> myCommand myArg                          an hypothetic command, no need of quotes MYHANDLER> exit                                     the exit command is supported whatever the interpreter
+CMD[ooRexx]> say 1+2                                -- error, the ooRexx interpreter is not active here CMD[ooRexx]> oorexx say 1+2                         -- you can temporarily select an interpreter CMD[ooRexx]> hostemu                                -- switch to the hostemu interpreter HostEmu[ooRexx]> execio * diskr "install.txt" (finis stem in.  -- store the contents of the file in the stem in.
+HostEmu[ooRexx]> oorexx in.=                        -- temporarily switch to ooRexx to display the stem HostEmu[ooRexx]> exit                               -- the exit command is supported whatever the interpreter

 Non-interactive mode